-Compact binary coalescences that are both electromagnetically (EM) bright and emit substantial gravitational waves (GWs) provide an independent method to measure \hubble, and have the potential to resolve this tension~\cite{Schutz:1986gp,Holz:2005df,Dalal:2006qt,Nissanke:2009kt,Nissanke:2013fka,Chen:2017rfc,Hotokezaka:2018dfi,DES:2019ccw,Feeney:2020kxk}.
-Multi-messenger observations of a compact binary coalescence yield a measurement of the luminosity distance \dl from the GW observations, and a measurement of the Hubble flow velocity $v_H$ from the EM observations.
-Combining these measurements leads to a direct estimation of \hubble, a method often referred to as ``bright sirens'' measurement.
-Since EM-bright GW sources detected by the second-generation GW detectors will be relatively local, we can only use bright sirens to constrain \hubble.
-Other cosmological parameters can be measured with methods that rely on neutron star (NS) equation-of-state~\cite{Messenger:2011gi,DelPozzo:2015bna,Dietrich:2020efo}, dark sirens~\cite{Schutz:1986gp,DelPozzo:2011vcw,LIGOScientific:2019zcs,LIGOScientific:2019zcs,DES:2019ccw,Gray:2019ksv}, features in the mass distribution of binary neutron star mergers (BNSs) and binary black hole mergers (BBHs)~\cite{Taylor:2011fs,Farr:2019twy,Mastrogiovanni:2021wsd,Finke:2021aom}, or the spatial clustering scale of GW sources with known galaxies~\cite{Mukherjee:2020hyn,Diaz:2021pem}.
+Compact binary coalescences that emit both electromagnetical (EM) radiation and substantial gravitational waves (GWs) provide an independent method to measure \hubble and have the potential to resolve the above-mentioned tension~\cite{Schutz:1986gp,Holz:2005df,Dalal:2006qt,Nissanke:2009kt,Nissanke:2013fka,Chen:2017rfc,Hotokezaka:2018dfi,DES:2019ccw,Feeney:2020kxk}.
+Combining the luminosity distance \dl measurement from the GW observations and the Hubble flow velocity $v_H$ measurement from the EM observations leads to a direct estimation of \hubble, a method often referred to as the ``bright siren'' measurement.
+Since EM-bright GW sources detected by the second-generation GW detectors will be relatively local, we can use bright sirens to constrain only \hubble.
+Other cosmological parameters can be measured with methods that rely on the neutron star equation of state~\cite{Messenger:2011gi,DelPozzo:2015bna,Dietrich:2020efo}, dark sirens with galaxy catalogs~\cite{Schutz:1986gp,DelPozzo:2011vcw,LIGOScientific:2019zcs,LIGOScientific:2019zcs,DES:2019ccw,Gray:2019ksv,2019ApJ...871L..13F}, features in the mass distribution of binary neutron star mergers (BNSs) and binary black hole mergers~\cite{Taylor:2011fs,Farr:2019twy,Mastrogiovanni:2021wsd,Finke:2021aom}, or the spatial clustering scale of GW sources with known galaxies~\cite{Mukherjee:2020hyn,Diaz:2021pem}.